triton-inference-server/model_analyzer/docs/config_search.md

 ## Quick Search Mode

 Quick search can be enabled by adding the parameter `--run-config-search-mode quick` to the CLI.

+This search mode is the default for ensemble models or when profiling concurrently.

 It uses a hill climbing algorithm to search the configuration space, looking for the maximal objective value within the specified constraints.
 In the majority of cases